 If you are going to make this dish, you might actually want to prepare the rice the night before, otherwise it’s kind of a pain to do in the morning.

-Just go ahead and put it in a sealable container in the fridge until you’re ready to cook it, you’ll get about 4-5 tightly packed cups from a medium to large-ish head of cauliflower:
+Just go ahead and put it in a sealable container in the fridge until you’re ready to cook it, you’ll get about 2-3 tightly packed cups from a medium to large-ish head of cauliflower.
+If you decide to use frozen cauliflower rice, you’ll need to give it a quick de-frost in the microwave or let it defrost overnight in the fridge.
+Be sure to squeeze out any excess water from the frozen version before making this dish.

-When it comes time to make the oatmeal, my preference is to use a higher-fat non-dairy milk like my Vanilla Coconut Beverage (the little black dots come from the seeds of a vanilla bean).
-You’ll heat it to a low simmer:
+When it comes time to make the oatmeal, my preference is to use a non-dairy milk like my Vanilla Coconut Beverage (the little black dots come from the seeds of a vanilla bean).
+Almond milk (see my budget-friendly recipe here), cashew milk, or whatever your preference is fine.
+If you can tolerate dairy, feel free to use regular milk.
+Here are all the ingredients you’ll need for this recipe (eggs, milk, cocoa powder, collagen protein, cauliflower, and fruit):

 Serve hot, with fresh fruit for topping, if desired: